Asymptotic behaviour of the fractional Heston model: Introduction

 From a time series modelling point of view, classical stochastic volatility models, driven by a Brownian motion, have been criticised for not taking into account the long memory of the observed volatility of returns.
 In ARCH and GARCH models, memory (quantified through the autocorrelation function) decays exponentially fast, whereas it does not decay at all for integrated versions of these.
 In the discrete-time setting, this has led to the introduction of fractionally integrated models, such as ARFIMA~\cite{Granger} and FIGARCH~\cite{Baillie}.
-In continuous time, this long-memory behaviour have been modelled through a fractional Brownian motion (with Hurst exponent strictly greater than $1/2$), see in particular the decisive works~\cite{CR98, CCR12}.
-Fractional Brownian motion has its pitfalls though, since it is not a semimartingale, and yields arbitrage opportunities (see~\cite{Rogers, Shiryaev}).
-This can be avoided using some heavy machinery~\cite{Cheridito, Elliott, Guasoni, Hu}, but as a by-product introduces non-desirable economic features~\cite{Bjork} As documented in~\cite{Vilela}, these issues are however not relevant when the fractional Brownian motion drives the instantaneous volatility rather than the stock price itself.
+In continuous time, this long-memory behaviour has been modelled through fractional Brownian motion~\cite{CR98, CCR12} with Hurst exponent strictly greater than $1/2$.
+Fractional Brownian motion has its pitfalls though, since it is not a semimartingale, and yields arbitrage opportunities~\cite{Rogers, Shiryaev}.
+This can be avoided using heavy machinery~\cite{Cheridito, Elliott, Guasoni, Hu}, but as a by-product introduces non-desirable economic features~\cite{Bjork}.
+As documented in~\cite{Vilela}, these issues are however not relevant when the fractional Brownian motion drives the instantaneous volatility rather than the stock price itself.